MaSe69/dssb/md/10_Python/pandas_10_createDF.md

 As with most 'Hello Worlds', in real programs, you rarely use it.
 Dataframes are usually created when importing data.

-The coding used here is avaialbe as Jupyter lab:
+The coding used here is available as Jupyter lab:
 [Create_DF.ipynb](https://github.com/MaSe69/dataframes/blob/master/dfPython/PY_11_Create_DF.ipynb)

 ## Import Pandas

-Using Pandas, it certainly has to be imported.
+In order to use Pandas, after installation, you need to import it, which is done by

 >
     import pandas as pd